 Your midwife will see you at regular intervals throughout your pregnancy depending upon your needs.

 Antenatal Parentcraft Classes are held at The Children's Centre, which is adjacent to the Health Centre from 30 - 32 weeks of pregnancy.
 Your midwife will inform you of the times to attend.

 The Practice Nurse immunises children under 5 years of age by appointment.

-Diphtheria, tetanus, pertussis, polio and Haemophilus influenzae type B (dtaP/iPV/Hib) Pneumococcal (PCV)
+Diphtheria, tetanus, pertussis, polio, Haemophilus influenzae type B (dtaP/iPV/Hib) Pneumococcal (PCV) and and Rotavirus.

-Diphtheria, tetanus, pertussis, polio and Haemophilus influenzae type B (dtaP/iPV/Hib) Meningitis C (MenC)
+Diphtheria, tetanus, pertussis, polio, Haemophilus influenzae type B (dtaP/iPV/Hib) Meningitis C (MenC) and Rotavirus.

 Diphtheria, tetanus, pertussis, polio and Haemophilus influenzae type B (dtaP/iPV/Hib) Pneumococcal (PCV) Meningitis C (MenC)